Saint Leibowitz and the Wild Horse Woman: Plot summary

-During their journeys, the group (specifically, Holy Madness) have a divine vision.
+During their journey, the group (specifically, Holy Madness) have a divine vision.
 The vision is of the Night Hag, who only appears to a man in order to announce the death of someone else.
 It is from her appearance that Brownpony infers the death of the Pope.
 The Night Hag is one of the three avatars of the Nomad goddess, Open Sky.
-Open Sky's other two avatars are The Buzzard of Battle and the Wild Horse Woman.
+Open Sky's other two avatars are The Buzzard of Battle and the Wild Horse Woman (or Day Maiden).
+The Wild Horse Women is said to choose the Qaesach dri Vordar as her husband.